jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Stoneleigh to Charing Cross
 --------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 34-36m at 6tph
-* CR2 changing to District at VIC in 35-37m at 6tph
+* CR2 changing to District at VIC in 35-37m at 6tph (+1m)
-* CR2 changing to WIM-WAT at WIM changing to Bakerloo at WAT in 36-42m at 6tph (+3m)
+* CR2 changing to WIM-WAT at WIM changing to Bakerloo at WAT in 36-42m at 6tph (+4m)
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 37-43m at 6tph (+4m)
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 37-43m at 6tph (+5m)

 From Stoneleigh to Leicester Square
 -----------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 32-34m at 6tph
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 39-45m at 6tph
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 39-45m at 6tph (+9m)

 From Stoneleigh to Goodge Street
 --------------------------------
+* CR2 changing to Northern (West End) at TCR in 32-34m at 6tph
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 41-47m at 6tph
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 41-47m at 6tph (+11m)

 From Stoneleigh to Warren Street
 --------------------------------
+* CR2 changing to Northern (West End) at TCR in 34-36m at 6tph
-* CR2 changing to Victoria at VIC in 35-37m at 6tph
+* CR2 changing to Victoria at VIC in 35-37m at 6tph (+1m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 37-43m at 6tph (+4m)
+* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 37-43m at 6tph (+5m)
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 43-49m at 6tph (+10m)
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 43-49m at 6tph (+11m)

 From Stoneleigh to Baker Street
 -------------------------------